-Are you looking to buy a pellet grill but want to make sure you’re buying the right one?
+Are you looking to buy a pellet grill or smoker but want to make sure you’re buying the right one?

 You’re in the right place!